 Many facilities pay ransom because it is safest and quickest way.
 The example includes many facilities like Hollywood Presbyterian Medical Centre.
 Allen Stefanek, the Chief Operating Officer said that the ransom was paid, stating that “the quickest and most efficient way to restore our systems and administrative functions was to pay the ransom and obtain the decryption key.
 In the best interest of restoring normal operations, we did this.”

-Alertsec Xpress is used by organizations that have recognized the need to protect their information.
-Customers range from single-user sole traders and consultants to multinational companies with a large number of offices around the globe.
-Over 4 million users worldwide use Alertsec Xpress’s Check Point Full Disk Encryption.
+Alertsec customers range from single-user sole traders and consultants to multinational companies with a large number of offices around the globe.
+Over 4 million users worldwide use Alertsec Check Point Full Disk Encryption.